-- Was the cytokine induced (right time/place/level)? - Did the vaccine activate tumor-specific T cells? - Did the adoptively transferred effector cells survive/traffic to the tumor/kill the tumor? - Was immune suppression reversed? - Were the target cells/molecules activated? - Did the target cells/molecules get to the tumor site and show activity? - Was the therapeutic intervention an improvement? - Why or why not?
+- Was the cytokine induced (right time/place/level)? - Did the vaccine activate tumor-specific T cells? - What is a quality/function of those T cells? - Did spreading occur?
+To neoantigens? - Did the adoptively transferred effector cells survive/traffic to the tumor/kill the tumor? - Was immune suppression reversed? - Were the target cells/molecules activated? - Did the target cells/molecules get to the tumor site and show activity? - Was the therapeutic intervention an improvement? - Why or why not?